nstefan/yastwai/README.md

 Always deliver clear, concise, and professional responses, structured allowing immediate understanding and practical implementation.
 ```

+### Project Rules:

-Project rules is accessible on this repo at: [.cursor/rules/yastwai.mdc](.cursor/rules/yastwai.mdc)
+Accessible on this repo at: [.cursor/rules/yastwai.mdc](.cursor/rules/yastwai.mdc)
+Cursor automatically detects this as a supplementary set of rules.

 ### Running Tests